learn-co-curriculum/dsc-measures-of-dispersion/README.md

 > $ \sigma = \sqrt{\sigma^2} = \sqrt{25} = 5 $

-Now, the units are in dollars again!
+Now, the units are in USD again!

 One common application of calculating the standard deviation is in *statistical inference*.
 As a data scientist, you will often be presented with data from a sample of a population like discussed above.
 The task in statistical inference is to estimate the population standard deviation from the sample standard deviation.
 Don't worry about the details for now.
 You'll learn about statistical inference soon.